webhasan/leo-product-recommendations/README.txt

 * Improved theme compatibility.

 = 1.4 =
 * Add option to ajax add to cart for Variable & Group recommend products.
-Customers don't need to go to single product page to add to cart variable/group.
+Customers don't need to go to a single product page to add to a cart variable/group.

 = 1.3.2 =
 * Bug Fix